berglind1707/FinalProject_SocialGraphs/content/homepage/houseComparison.md

 ![total_network](images/comm_sent/char_dist_Hufflepuff.png)
 ![total_network](images/comm_sent/comm_dist_Hufflepuff.png)
-**_Results_**: The character sentiment distribution on average is leaning towads the positive end with most characters from 0-0.05.
+The character sentiment distribution on average is leaning towads the positive end with most characters from 0-0.05.
 The communities detectected obtain a neutral-positive average sentiment value.
 This can be connected to the stereotype set for Hufflepuff: a strong sense of justice, loyalty and patience.
 Which overall serve a rather neutral role in the stories.

 _The tables show the top words based on their TF-IDF values, for the happiest and saddest communities based on the VADER sentiment analysis._